martintonchev/TeamworkMunich/README.md

 # TeamworkMunich
-This is repository for teamwork of team Munich from SoftUni
+This is repository for teamwork of team Munich from SoftUni.
+The game is Bull & Cows.